owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

         - Clips and gaps
     - Organizational
     - Use to synchronize

-* Timeline Flattening
+### Timeline Flattening

 - Motivation
   - Komposition uses FFmpeg to render the final video file
   - FFmpeg does not know about timeline hierarchy, only flat video and audio tracks
   - Flattening converts the hierarchical timeline to a flat timeline:
     - Video track
     - Audio track

-  - Tests
+## Property Tests

 - Duration
 - Clip occurence
 - Still frames used in gaps
 - Flattening equivalences

-  - Missing properties
+### Missing properties
     - Same flat result regardless of grouping
       - split/join sequences, then flatten

-  - Missing feature
+## A Missing Feature

 - Padding with frames from other parallels
 - Frames are only picked from video clips within the parallel
 - Should pick from _any_ video clip within the timeline
 - Write properties to guide my work

-- Wrapping up
+## Summary

   - We've looked at timeline flattening, the simplest case study in this series
   - Not an integration test or stubbing out complicated effectful computation
   - A good warmup